namhyung/uftrace/README.md

        5.769 us [ 1892] | } /* main */

-For more analysis, you'd be better recording it first so that it can run analysis commands like replay, report and/or info multiple times.
+For more analysis, you'd be better recording it first so that it can run analysis commands like replay, report, graph, dump and/or info multiple times.

     $ uftrace record tests/t-abc